 Anger isn’t the real problem in abusive relationships

-Controlling Anger Before it Controls You – An overview on the origins of excessive anger, tips on coping, and when to seek more help.
+Controlling Anger Before it Controls You – Origins of excessive anger, tips on coping, and when to seek more help.
 (American Psychological Association)

-What Your Anger May Be Hiding – Explores some of the complicated reasons behind excessive anger, including a need to self soothe, feel powerful, or avoid intimacy.
+What Your Anger May Be Hiding – Reasons behind excessive anger.
 (Psychology Today)

-Anger and Trauma – Learn why anger is such a common response following trauma and how it should be treated when it's a symptom of PTSD.
+Anger and Trauma – How anger should be treated when it’s a symptom of PTSD.
 (National Center for PTSD)

-When You Love an Angry Person – Provides an overview of anger causes, tips on fighting fair, ways to approach a loved one, and when you need more help.
+When You Love an Angry Person – Tips on fighting fair, ways to approach a loved one, and when to seek more help.
 (Get Your Angries Out)